realr3fo/mipro-traingraph/README.md

    ```shell
    mvn clean install
    ```

-## Usage
-1. Run the application using Maven:
+4. Run the application using Maven:
    ```shell
    mvn spring-boot:run
    ```
-2. Access the application in your web browser
+5. Access the application in your web browser
    ```shell
    http://localhost:8080
    ```